metosin/porsas/README.md

 ### Async SQL

-Uses [vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client) and can be used with libraries like [Promesa](https://github.com/funcool/promesa) and [Manifold](https://github.com/ztellman/manifold).
+Uses non-blocking [vertx-sql-client](https://github.com/eclipse-vertx/vertx-sql-client) and can be used with libraries like [Promesa](https://github.com/funcool/promesa) and [Manifold](https://github.com/ztellman/manifold).

 ```clj
 (require '[porsas.async :as async])